Hypothyroidism (underactive thyroid)

-See your doctor if you're feeling tired for no reason or have any of the other signs or symptoms of hypothyroidism, such as dry skin, a pale, puffy face, constipation or a hoarse voice.
+See your health care provider if you're feeling tired for no reason or if you have other symptoms of hypothyroidism.

 - Radiation therapy.
-Radiation used to treat cancers of the head and neck can affect your thyroid gland and may lead to hypothyroidism.
+Radiation used to treat cancers of the head and neck can affect the thyroid gland and lead to hypothyroidism.

-- Medications.
-A number of medications can contribute to hypothyroidism.
-One such medication is lithium, which is used to treat certain psychiatric disorders.
-If you're taking medication, ask your doctor about its effect on your thyroid gland.
+- Medicine.
+A number of medicines may lead to hypothyroidism.
+One such medicine is lithium, which is used to treat some psychiatric disorders.
+If you're taking medicine, ask your heath care provider about its effect on the thyroid gland.

-- Congenital disease.
-Some babies are born with a defective thyroid gland or no thyroid gland.
-In most cases, the thyroid gland didn't develop normally for unknown reasons, but some children have an inherited form of the disorder.
-Often, infants with congenital hypothyroidism appear normal at birth.
-That's one reason why most states now require newborn thyroid screening.
+- Problems present at birth.
+Some babies are born with a thyroid gland that doesn't work correctly.
+Others are born with no thyroid gland.
+In most cases, the reason the thyroid gland didn't develop properly is not clear.
+But some children have an inherited form of a thyroid disorder.
+Often, infants born with hypothyroidism don't have noticeable symptoms at first.
+That's one reason why most states require newborn thyroid screening.

 - Pituitary disorder.
-A relatively rare cause of hypothyroidism is the failure of the pituitary gland to produce enough thyroid-stimulating hormone (TSH) — usually because of a benign tumor of the pituitary gland.
+A relatively rare cause of hypothyroidism is the failure of the pituitary gland to make enough thyroid-stimulating hormone (TSH).
+This is usually because of a noncancerous tumor of the pituitary gland.

 - Pregnancy.
-Some women develop hypothyroidism during or after pregnancy (postpartum hypothyroidism), often because they produce antibodies to their own thyroid gland.
-Left untreated, hypothyroidism increases the risk of miscarriage, premature delivery and preeclampsia — a condition that causes a significant rise in a woman's blood pressure during the last three months of pregnancy.
-It can also seriously affect the developing fetus.
+Some people develop hypothyroidism during or after pregnancy.
+If hypothyroidism happens during pregnancy and isn't treated, it raises the risk of pregnancy loss, premature delivery and preeclampsia.
+Preeclampsia causes a significant rise in blood pressure during the last three months of pregnancy.
+Hypothyroidism also can seriously affect the developing fetus.